nklyy/ipc-starter/README.md

 2. Visit [the faucet](https://faucet.calibnet.chainsafe-fil.io/funds.html).
 3. Paste each address one by one and request funds.
 4. Wait until all addresses are funded.
+5. Wait until subnet will created and addresses will join to subnet
+6. After message: **`Initialization complete`**.
+Feel free to go next step.

 ### 4. Run Bootstrap